Darshan0902/Data-Visualization-2-introduction-to-data-visualization-with-matplotlib-chapter-2-/summarized code.md

 # Using a plotting function

 Defining functions allows us to reuse the same code without having to repeat all of it.
 Programmers sometimes say "Don't repeat yourself".
+In the previous exercise, you defined a function called plot_timeseries: